Samsung Health is one of the best health apps I have used. From step to sleep tracking, it’s a complete package.

 Samsung Health is accurate, and even if it wasn’t, it offers features that are hard to miss.

-For anyone wanting to track workouts, reduce weight, or measure their food or water intake, Samsung Health is a must-have app.
+Samsung Health is a must-have app for anyone wanting to track workouts, reduce weight, or measure their food or water intake.